GulCodes/BookMyCabApplication/README.md

 -------

-Improvement Area's that I'll incorporate over time:
+Improvement Area's that I'll incorporate given some more time:
-1. Addition of Loggers & Comments
+1. Addition of Loggers(Log4j)
 2. Using the Lombok Library(@Data) annotations to reduce Getters/Setters/Constructors boilerplate.